Carlos Ubico

 Project development

-Carlos is a Partner and Practice Group Leader of the Administrative Law and Administrative Contracting Group.
+Partner and leader of the Department of Administrative Law and Administrative Contracting.

 • Energy